Aiven-Labs/nextjs-netlify-mysql/tutorial.md

 1. Install the [GitHub CLI](https://github.com/cli/cli#installation).
 1. Install the [Netlify CLI](https://docs.netlify.com/cli/get-started/).

 # Step 1.
-Create free MySQL and Redis services
+Create free MySQL and Aiven for Caching services

-Follow the instructions below to create your free MySQL and Redis services with Aiven.
+Follow the instructions below to create your free MySQL and Aiven for Caching services with Aiven.
 You can read more about the Aiven free plans in the [Aiven documentation](https://docs.aiven.io/docs/platform/concepts/free-plan).

 1. Login to [Aiven Console](https://console.aiven.io).
 1. In the project you want to create a service in, go to **Services**.
 1. On the **Services** page, click **Create service**.
-1. Select the service you want to create, either **MySQL** or **Redis**.
+1. Select the service you want to create, either **MySQL** or **Aiven for Caching**.
 1. Select **DigitalOcean** as the cloud provider and choose the region.

    We recommend using `do-nyc` to minimise latency, as this region will be closest to where the Netlify functions are deployed if using their free plan.
 However, the Aiven free plans are currently available in the following regions and you can pick whichever you like: